laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 </a>
 ```

-Before you can see for yourself how it feels, don't forget the link that goes back to the homepage in the cart:
+Before you can see for yourself how it feels, don't forget the link that goes back to the homepage in *resources/views/pages/cart.blade.php*:

 ```diff
 -<a href="/">